whirvis/Whirvis/README.md

 # 📣 Heya, my name's Whirvis!

 I'm the creator of [JRakNet](https://github.com/whirvis/jraknet) and [Ketill](https://github.com/whirvis/ketill).
 I'm a self taught software engineer from the age of twelve, and an aspring game developer.
-I code primarily in Java and C, although I'm happy to code in other languages as needed.
+I code primarily in Java, Kotlin, and C. Of course, I am also happy to code in other languages as needed.

 <!--
 <a href="https://github.com/whirvis">